 Financially, working longer will offer better protection for your other sources of retirement income.
-The extra monthly income that you generate from work can help cover your insurance, grocery, and medical-care costs.
+The extra monthly income you generate from work can help cover your insurance, grocery, and medical-care costs.
 That will reduce the need to tap into your retirement savings.

 That extra income may allow you to hold off collecting Social Security benefits until later in life.
 Remember, the longer you wait to begin receiving Social Security, the more significant your monthly benefits will be.
 (This holds until you hit the age of 70.
 After this point, your monthly benefits will no longer increase.)

 Choosing to work after you hit retirement age is an important decision.
-However, in the right cases, doing so might provide you with both the financial and health benefits that could make your retirement years better ones.
+However, in suitable cases, doing so might provide you with the financial and health benefits that could make your retirement years better.

 © Fintactix, LLC 2021